ktoshirouq-create/send-log-2/BACKLOG.md

 - One change at a time, smoke test between
 - Bump ?v= cache buster on every JS change
 - Commit before each change

+- COMPLETED:
+- ✅ shared.js extraction (yesterday)
+- ✅ Discipline left border on climb rows (today)

+OPEN:
+1. 🔧 Level-up ribbon redesign or proper disable.
+   PREVIOUS FAIL: Tried 3-block FIND/REPLACE in app.js, broke renderUI.
+   NEXT TIME: Try smallest possible disable — comment out ONLY the localStorage.setItem('crag_levelup_session', ...) line in renderDashboardLogs.
+That stops new ribbons being placed; existing garbage value stays harmless.
+Skip touching renderJournal entirely.

+2. ✨ Pagination on session expansion.
+Sessions with many climbs need "Load More" button.
+State already has journalLimit pattern — copy that approach for per-session climb display.

+LESSON FROM TODAY:
+- Two FIND/REPLACE blocks targeting similar lines (both <tr class="table-row" id="...-row-...">) caused mix-up.
+When two changes look almost identical, apply one, sanity-check it landed in the right function, then do the next.
+  Don't trust Ctrl+F to land you on the right one without verification.